-The launch of ARE 5.0 isn’t until late 2016, but we’ve released the transition information as far in advance as possible to allow candidates who may be transitioned more time to prepare and create a plan.
+The launch of ARE 5.0 isn’t until November 1, 2016, but we’ve released the transition information as far in advance as possible to allow candidates who may be transitioned more time to prepare and create a plan.

 Benefits of the Transition

 We learned several lessons from our last transition, so with the transition plan to ARE 5.0 we’ve made some adjustments that will benefit candidates who will be taking the ARE at the time 5.0 launches:

 ARE 4.0 will continue to be available after ARE 5.0 launches on November 1, 2016.
 There will be 20 months of dual delivery before ARE 4.0 is retired 30 June 2018.

 ARE candidates who begin testing in ARE 4.0 will have the option to “self-transition” to ARE 5.0 as soon as it launches.
 This will allow candidates to continue testing in the version that is most convenient for them.
 However, once you transition to ARE 5.0, you will not be able to transition back to ARE 4.0.